 Western Canada has some extreme weather conditions, especially in the winter!
 Like it or not, Mother Nature ultimately rules the road.
 If road conditions and/or visibility is poor, take your time, slow down, and be alert.
 Your drive may take longer, but your friends and family with thank you for being safe.

 4. Follow at a safe distance

 Be sure to provide enough space between your vehicle and the one ahead of you, just in case you need to make a sudden stop.
 Use the two-second rule to maintain a proper driving distance.
 When stopped at an intersection, allow for one small car length between vehicles or far enough back to see the rear wheels of the vehicle in front of you.

 Driving can get frustrating, but it’s important to keep your cool behind the wheel.
-Angry and aggressive driving leads to carelessness and risky behaviour, which in turn lead to accidents.
+Angry and aggressive driving leads to carelessness and risky behavior, which in turn leads to accidents.
 If you find yourself getting frustrated, pull over and take a few moments to calm down before carrying on your way.

 One of the simplest ways to prevent accidents starts before you get behind the wheel.
 Keep up with regular vehicle maintenance, make sure you have enough fuel, and do a quick fluid check before any major trips.
 Anything that causes your vehicle to stall on the road makes you a hazard to other drivers.

 Following these tips will help to decrease your chances of having a car accident.
 In the unfortunate event that you or a loved one is involved in a motor vehicle accident, contact the team at Martin G. Schulz & Associates.
 We have over 25 years of experience in personal injury law and can help you and your family get the settlement you deserve.